jdegoes/lambdaconf-2014-introgame/README.md

 } yield newHealth
 ```

-The reason why you get these type errors will be clearer if you write out `flatMap` and all the type signatures explicitly.
+The reason why you get these type errors will be clearer if you explicitly write out `flatMap` and all the type signatures.

-If we think of `IO` as representing the effect of input / output, and `State` as representing the effect of updating state, then what we really want is a way to combine them both together.
+If we think of `IO` as representing the effect of IO, and `State` as representing the "effect" of updating state, then what we really want is a way to combine them both together into a single monad that captures both effects.

-This way, we can both perform input / output and update state in the same game loop.
+This way, we can both perform IO and update state in the same game loop.

-It turns out that for theoretical reasons, we can't take any two monads `M1` and `M2` and combine them into another monad `M3`.
-It's just not possible.
+It turns out that for theoretical reasons, we can't just take any two monads `M1` and `M2` and combine them into another monad `M3`.
+It's not possible!

 However, there are a number of ways to combine monadic effects, ranging from `Free` monads to monad zipper and views to monad coproducts (and lots more!).

 The particular approach we're going to look at involves *monad transformers*.

+ > **Note:** Like the `State` monad, monad transformers are ubiquitous, well-studied, well-supported, and do a very respectable job of composing effects.

 ## Monad Transformers